crystax/android-crew/README.md

 ### upgrade

-For every installed library if there is more recent version then install it.
+For every installed formula if there is more recent version then install it.

 Example: